 If you have received a prostate cancer diagnosis, a second opinion makes sense for the following reasons:

 - You have time.
-In most cases, prostate cancer is a slow-growing disease; in some cases, it may develop over a 10 to 20 year period and never move beyond the prostate.
-This gives you time to learn all you can to make a calculated, deliberate plan of action for treating your disease.
+In most cases, prostate cancer is a slow-growing disease; in some cases, it may develop over a 10- to 20-year period and never move beyond the prostate.
+Unless your doctor tells you otherwise, you can most likely take one to three months to learn all you can to make a calculated, deliberate plan of action for treating your disease.

-- Avoid overtreatment.
-It’s been well-documented that prostate cancer is a disease that has been over-treated.
-That’s one reason why SCCA is a proponent of “active surveillance” for dealing with slow-growing prostate cancer.
+- It’s important to avoid overtreatment.
+It’s been well documented1 that prostate cancer has been overtreated, meaning some men with the disease have undergone treatments they did not need.
+That’s one reason why Seattle Cancer Care Alliance (SCCA) is a proponent of active surveillance for dealing with slow-growing prostate cancer.

-So take your time and find a urologic oncologist that you trust and a course of treatment that you’re comfortable with.
-If you weren’t diagnosed at SCCA, consider making an appointment with one of our many specialists who are all University of Washington Medicine faculty members.
-SCCA is the only National Cancer Institute-designated cancer center in the state of Washington and one of only 15 in the western United States.
+Take your time, and find a urologic oncologist you trust and a course of treatment you’re comfortable with.
+If you weren’t diagnosed at SCCA, consider making an appointment with one of our many specialists, who are all University of Washington faculty members.
+SCCA is the only National Cancer Institute-designated comprehensive cancer center in the Northwest.

 And if you received your diagnosis here at SCCA, don’t be afraid to ask your doctor about getting a second opinion.
 They’ll be more than happy to provide you with a list of recommended doctors to consult with.